Biology (BIOL)

 3 Semester Credit Hours (3 Lecture Hours)

 Healthy oceans are essential to the habitability of our planet – for humans and all other forms of life.
 Students will explore links between oceans, pollution, human well-being, ecosystem services, resource management, and the science and legislation governing the enforcement of water quality standards.
 Juniors or Seniors only.
-Offered every Fall.
+Offered Fall and Spring.

 BIOL 4350 Research and Design